val-town/val-town-blog/src/content/blog/deprecating-the-run-api.md

 # APIs on Val Town

-The proper way to build APIs in val town is via an HTTP val.
-Here’s how to do it:
+The way to build APIs in Val Town is via an HTTP val.
+It uses the web-standard [“fetch handler” API](https://blog.val.town/blog/the-api-we-forgot-to-name/).

 ```tsx
 function addNumbers(a: number, b: number) {